Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Discussions

-Overall, our study confirms the scalability of diffusion language models and leads to future research on the continual exploitation of large diffusion language models.
-We hope that our findings will facilitate the success of diffusion models in broader domains and also encourage a compelling alternative to autoregressive large language models, which might push forward the boundary of techniques to pursue more advanced machine intelligence.
+We hope that our findings as well as our discussion on the latest progress can fuel the success of diffusion models in broader domains and also encourage investment into this compelling complement to autoregressive LLMs, which might push forward the boundary of techniques to pursue more advanced machine intelligence.